 Like it’s name implies, hard water is also harder on clothing, hair, and skin.
 The minerals produce a coarseness in water that can be abrasive and damaging.
 Hard water might also taste metallic or smell unpleasant, though this isn’t always the case.
 Long story short: hard water can cause a lot of problems for your home and family.
 The good news, however, is that it’s a problem that can be easily avoided.

 Solving These Problems

-Water softeners work by using a process called ion conversion to filter out all the heavy minerals present in untreated water, replacing them with a different, less intrusive mineral such as sodium.
+Water softeners work by using a process called ion conversion to filter out all the heavy minerals present in untreated water, replacing them with different, less intrusive minerals such as sodium.
 You periodically fill up your water softener with a softening agent such as solar salt, rock salt, or evaporated salt (which you can buy at your local grocery or hardware store), and the water softener handles the rest.

 Installing a Water Softener